polywrap/documentation/src/docs/quick-start/polywrap-client.md

 ### What's going on here?

-Using the Polywrap Client, we are invoking the `info` method of a Wrap found under the [WRAP URI](/concepts/uris) `ens/logger.polytest.eth` called the Logger Wrap.
+Using the Polywrap Client, we are invoking the `log` method of a Wrap found under the [WRAP URI](/concepts/uris) `ens/wraps.eth:logger@1.0.0` called the Logger Wrap.

 Under the hood, through a process we call URI Resolution, the Polywrap Client knows how to fetch and execute the Wrap from decentralized storage.